juanifioren/django-oidc-provider/README.rst

 Running tests
 *************

-Just run them as normal Django tests.
+You need a Django project properly configured with the package.
+Then just run tests as normal.

 .. code::